 Canopy cover is not distributed evenly across the region or within communities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In the 17th Ward, the highest percentage of canopy is found in park and vacant properties (Fig. 3).
-Industrial and commercial properties have the lowest canopy cover.
+In the 26th Ward, the highest percentage of canopy is found in natural areas and transit properties (Fig. 3).
+Commercial and industrial properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.

 By combining turf, bare soil, and other paved surface categories, we can identify which land use types have the most room for growth.
-In the 17th Ward, the highest proportions of plantable space are found in park and vacant properties (Fig. 4).
+In the 26th Ward, the highest proportions of plantable space are found in vacant and park properties (Fig. 4).